MaryamAsgarinezhad/obsidian/AI/Deep Learning/Generative models.md

 5. **Generative Models**: Particularly variational autoencoders, which can ==generate new data points that are similar to the training data.==
    - **Variational Autoencoder (VAE)**: These are generative models that add a probabilistic twist to autoencoders.
 Instead of learning a function to describe the hidden layer (the encoding), the encoder in a VAE models the input data as a probability distribution in the latent space, which helps in generating new data points.

-**Why is VAE not autoregressive?**

-A Variational Autoencoder (VAE) is not considered autoregressive because its generation process does not depend on previously generated elements of the output sequence or data.
-To understand this better, let's delve into what autoregressive models are and how VAEs differ.

-### Autoregressive Models

-Autoregressive models generate data one element at a time, where each element is conditioned on the previously generated elements.
-For example, in the context of sequence data like text or time series:

-- **Text Generation**: An autoregressive model like GPT generates the next word or token in a sequence based on the previous words or tokens.
-- **Time Series Forecasting**: An autoregressive model predicts the next value in a time series based on prior values.

 In these models, the process is sequential: you generate one element, then use that element as input (along with previous elements) to generate the next one.
 This sequential dependency is the key feature of autoregressive models.

 ![[Pasted image 20240828180407.png]]